anaef/nginx-lws/doc/ConfigurationDirectives.md

 Context: location

-Sets the filename of a pre" Lua chunk.
+Sets the filename of a pre Lua chunk.
 This chunk is run before each request at the location.

 ## lws_post *post*